 The first thing which comes to MY mind when I think of a labyrinth is the 1986 movie Labyrinth by Jim Henson, starring David Bowie.
 Next, I think of the Labyrinth designed by Daedalus from the Ancient Greek tale about King Minos, the Minotaur, and Theseus.
 Essentially they are mystical/magical mazes that are conquered physically and spiritually.

-True labyrinths have been created for centuries and are essentially maze like paths.
+True labyrinths have been created for centuries and are essentially maze-like paths.
 They can cover many feet/yards of space and tend to look like a classic, tightly formed maze you might have drawn a pencil line through as a kid in Highlight's Magazine.
-The purpose for the life-size version is to allow you to walk through the maze paths, meditate and renew yourself with the challenge of finding the end or way through.
-Basically, it's a low stakes labyrinth experience sans being lost forever or eaten by a Minotaur.
+The purpose of the life-size version is to allow you to walk through the maze paths, meditate and renew yourself with the challenge of finding the end or way through.
+It's a low-stakes labyrinth experience sans being lost forever or eaten by a Minotaur.

-The Labyrinth Company in Greenville creates these mazes out of natural materials for residences, churches and community centers.
-My idea for this illustration was to fuse everyday life items (cars, exercise, traffic lights, suburban action, homes, etc.) with an underlying version of a Labyrinth.
+The Labyrinth Company in Greenville creates these mazes out of natural materials for residences, churches, and community centers.
+My idea for this illustration was to fuse everyday items (cars, exercise, traffic lights, suburban action, homes, etc.) with an underlying Labyrinth version.
 And at the end (or beginning), I positioned a house to help tie in both the company's purpose and the overall spiritual purpose of a labyrinth.